 Salamah College started in 2012 with 9 classes equipped with Promethean Interactive White Boards out of 15 classes in total.
-Currently, Salamah College has 57 classes and specialty rooms all equipped with the latest cutting edge CleverTouch Interactive White Boards that were deployed this year to replace a combination of Epson and Promethean interactive whiteboards.
-2022 also witnessed the continuity of having a sixth Kindergarten and Year 1 classes and an introduction to the sixth Year 2 class to reach a total of 6 classes in each of these three grades.
-The aim is to extend the 6-stream vision to all grades in the future.
-This will cater for the steady growth of enrolments at Salamah College.
+Currently, Salamah College has 60 classes and specialty rooms all equipped with the latest cutting edge CleverTouch Interactive White Boards that were deployed last year to replace a combination of Epson and Promethean interactive whiteboards.